front-commerce/developers.front-commerce.com/docs/create-a-business-component.md

 export default EnhanceStoreLocator(StoreLocatoreQuery)(StoreLocator);
 ```

-> A side note on **Protypes**.
-The Proptypes allow us to validate the props
+> A side note on **PropTypes**.
+The Proptypes allows us to validate the props
-> passed to a child component, this will avoid breaking your app passing invalid
+> passed to a child component, this will avoid breaking your app by passing
-> props.
+> invalid props.
-This will also serve as a props documentation for the other developers
+> This will also serve as documentation for other developers in your team.
+They may
-> in your team.
-They may be a little verbose, but it is important to maintain
+> be a little verbose, but it is important to maintain them.
-> them updated.

 ## Using it in our App

-We now have all the required pieces, to finish, we just have to import our brand
+We now have extracted all the store locator logic.
+Now, we only have to use our
-new shiny module and use it in the home page.
+brand and shiny module within the homepage.

 ```js
 // src/theme/pages/Home/Home.js;